dwmorrin/gas-fullcalendar/README.md

 Once you have a `.clasp.json` file, you can open the project in a browser with `clasp open`.

-Copy the `serverJs/env_sample.js` file to `serverJs/env.js` and update the private info in there as needed.

 ## Build & Push

 `make` will update the build directory, which is sync'd with Apps Script.